Choosing the best CPU cooler for any given build is no easy task. Air or liquid? Where should I place it? This brand, or that one?

 You can check out the video below:

-Zoom In: A Closer Look at the 10 Best CPU Coolers of 2019
+Zoom In: A Closer Look at the 10 Best CPU Coolers

 Next, let’s take a closer look at each of the 10 options from the table above.
 They all offer different advantages, and we’ve laid out the pros and cons of each unit.